-- 2.1 Interviewing the family prior to the child attending school. - 2.2 Scheduling staggered entry for children new to the school in the Kindergarten program. - 2.3 Offering programs which addresses the "whole child" and encompasses all aspects of the child's growth and development social, emotional, physical and cognitive (consistent with the expectations of the Kindergarten program). - 2.4 Observing the child and assessing development in the following areas: - Personal and social (including adjustment to school) - Language (including speech articulation) - Cognitive (including meaning making, problem solving, inquiry, theory making) - Physical (including fine and gross motor) - Overall well-being and health - 2.5 Meeting with SERT and Principal in the fall to review and to highlight any risk factors. - 2.6 Meeting with parents/guardians in the fall for a family conference focused on the child's learning styles, interest and strengths - 2.7 Encouraging parents to provide an assessment of vision, hearing, speech and language skills, self-help skills, social-emotional maturity, and cognitive development through community agencies who offer the service. - 2.8 Referring the child to the special education resource teacher for an in-school assessment.
-(Fill in SE1 and refer to flow chart on page 10 & 11). - 2.9 Attending In-School Team meetings, case conferences, and parent/teacher meetings as required.
+- 2.1 Interviewing the family prior to the child attending school. - 2.2 Offering programs which addresses the "whole child" and encompasses all aspects of the child's growth and development social, emotional, physical and cognitive (consistent with the expectations of the Kindergarten program). - 2.3 Observing the child and assessing development in the following areas: - Personal and social (including adjustment to school) - Language (including speech articulation) - Cognitive (including meaning making, problem solving, inquiry, theory making) - Physical (including fine and gross motor) - Overall well-being and health - 2.4 Meeting with SERT and Principal in the fall to review and to highlight any risk factors. - 2.5 Meeting with parents/guardians in the fall for a family conference focused on the child's learning styles, interest and strengths. - 2.6 Encouraging parents to provide an assessment of vision, hearing, speech and language skills, self-help skills, social-emotional maturity, and cognitive development through community agencies who offer the service. - 2.7 Referring the child to the special education resource teacher for an in-school assessment.
+(Fill in SE1 and refer to flow chart on pages 11 & 12). - 2.8 Attending In-School Team meetings, case conferences, and parent/teacher meetings as required.

-- 2.10 Implementing strategies to address identified next steps. - 2.11 Developing Individual Education Plans (IEP's) as required and in conjunction with the parent/guardian, supported by the SERT and Principal. - 2.12 Communicating the steps taken to parents/guardians.

-Note: Referral for formal psycho-educational assessment normally does not occur in the Kindergarten or early primary years due to the lack of reliability of normative assessment results in very young children.
+- 2.9 Implementing strategies to address identified next steps. - 2.10 Developing Individual Education Plans (IEP's) as required and in conjunction with the parent/guardian, supported by the SERT and Principal. - 2.11 Communicating the steps taken to parents/guardians. - Note: Referral for formal psycho-educational assessment normally does not occur in the Kindergarten or early primary years due to the lack of reliability of normative assessment results in very young children.